olivan139/yugabyte-db/src/inline-thirdparty/README.md

   src/inline-thirdparty.
 This has to start with the dependency name as the first path component for clarity, but could be a deeper directory.

-To update inline third-party dependencies, modify the tag or comimt in inline_thirdparty.yml, commit the changes, and run the following command:
+To update inline third-party dependencies, modify the tag or commit in inline_thirdparty.yml, commit the changes, and run the following command:

 build-support/thirdparty_tool --sync-inline-thirdparty